txt/ase23/docs/intro.md

 They can only give you answers."
 -- Pablo Picasso[^0]

-So, can we make technology to help us ask better questions bout the world?
+So, can we make technology to help us ask better questions about the world?

 <br clear=all>